aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 ## Getting started

 Please follow the steps below to start building your own edge ML project.
-Please note that model training in the cloud and running inference on the edge are interdependent to another.
+Please note that model training in the cloud and running inference on the edge are interdependent of each other.
 We recommend you start by setting up the edge device first and then train the models as a second step.
 You can then directly deploy them to the edge after you have successfully trained the models.

 ### Setting up workshop resources by launching the CloudFormation stack